obtusecanadiangoose/obtusecanadiangoose.github.io/_pages/projects.md

 classes: wide
 ---

-All of the finished and ongoing projects I work on can be found here.
+All of my finished and ongoing projects can be found here.